earthobservations/wetterdienst/README.md

 Also one may try out DWDStationRequest, a class to define the whole request, which also covers the definition of a requested time range, which may combine different periods of one data for you.

-Also check out the more advanced examples in the **example** folder.
+Also check out the more advanced examples in the **example/** folder.

 ## 4. About the metadata